 Consider these metrics:

 The keyword analysis report will show which SEO keywords are bringing in the most leads, traffic, and customers.
-Connect your client's Google Analytics account with Whatagraph and easily start tracking keyword usage and growth.
+Connect your client's Google Search Console and Google Analytics accounts with Whatagraph and easily start tracking keyword performance and growth.
 Monitor engagement metrics and goal completions to improve your client's digital content marketing.

 Keyword analysis will answer the most popular client questions:

-Are the right keywords directing readers to the correct sites?
+- Are the right keywords directing readers to the correct pages?

-Running an SEO campaign for clients means spending a lot of time not only talking about keywords but analyzing what works and what doesn't.
+Running an SEO campaign for clients means spending a lot of time discussing keywords and analyzing what works and doesn't.
 Here are the metrics to help you with your analysis:

 The content efficiency custom report reveals metrics that help users know their best-performing pages and pages that need attention, such as page optimization.
 Websites that create loads of content would mainly find this custom report useful.

-Technically, as a marketer using this google analytics report for your clients, you will find natural answers to critical questions:
+Technically, as a marketer highlighting google analytics data for your clients, you will find valuable insights and natural answers to critical questions:

 Google Analytics, powered by Whatagraph, can provide marketing agencies with the most easy-to-understand social media reports.
 These reports will reveal:

-Which social media channels have the highest number of referred traffic;
+- Which social media marketing channels have the highest number of referral traffic;

-What's the ROI of your social media campaigns;
+- What's the ROI of your social media marketing campaigns;